Trident University International: Investigations and controversies

 In June 2011, the WSCUC Commission received information that Trident awarded baccalaureate degrees to students who had not fulfilled the university's general education (GE) requirements.
 In addition, Trident failed to notify WSCUC of this problem when it was first brought to the institution's attention by the Servicemembers Opportunity College (SOCNAV), an organization that works with the United States Navy to assure that the colleges that Navy personnel attend are appropriately accredited and military friendly.
 Because of the serious breach of Standards One and Two related to integrity and general education, the Commission issued an Order to Show Cause why Trident's accreditation should not be terminated effective March 30, 2012.
 The following year, the commission confirmed that Trident had satisfactorily addressed the issues and reaffirmed Trident's accreditation.

 As of 2015, Trident was under heightened cash monitoring by the United States Department of Education "to provide additional oversight of cash management."

 In 2017, the Veterans Education Success organization alleged that Trident had used misleading information to recruit "survivors" who had Post-9/11 GI Bill benefits.
 Survivors are the children of a father or mother who was killed while on active duty and their widows or husbands.

+On August 30, 2018, a Citation and Order of Abatement was issued by the California Bureau for Private Postsecondary Education a unit of the California Department of Consumer Affairs.
+The Bureau received information from the U.S. Department of Education in early 2018 that Trident University International, Institution Code 27129873, has a composite score of 0.2 out of a possible 3.0, which is considered by the U.S. Department of Education as not being financially responsible.

 On March 9, 2020, the Department of Veterans Affairs (VA) suspended G.I.
-Bill reimbursement eligibility for American InterContinental University and several other for-profit schools due to what the V.A. said were "erroneous, deceptive, or misleading enrollment and advertising practices", giving the schools 60 days to take "corrective action".
+Bill reimbursement eligibility for American InterContinental University and several other for-profit schools, including Trident at AIU, due to what the department said were "erroneous, deceptive, or misleading enrollment and advertising practices," giving the schools 60 days to take "corrective action."
 Later that year, the VA reversed its action.

 Academics

-Trident at American InterContinental University is institutionally accredited by the Higher Learning Commission.
+Trident is a member of the American InterContinental University System.
+The System is institutionally accredited by the Higher Learning Commission.
+In 2022 Trident University's Bachelor of Science in Business Administration (BSBA), Bachelor of Science in Human Resource Management (BSHRM), Master of Business Administration (MBA), and Doctor of Business Administration (DBA) programs were granted programmatic accreditation by the Accreditation Council for Business Schools and Programs (ACBSP) under the American InterContinental University System (AIUS).

 Trident offers undergraduate, graduate, and doctoral level degrees in a 100% online environment in the following colleges: